 ELIG, Attorneys-at-Law is an eminent, independent Turkish law firm based in Istanbul.
-We have a legal team of 65 people.
+ELIG's competition law and regulatory department is led by the managing partner, Mr. Gönenç Gürkaynak and consists of three partners, one counsel and 45 associates.
 ELIG is committed to providing its clients with high-quality legal services.
 We combine a solid knowledge of Turkish law with a business-minded approach to develop legal solutions that meet the ever-changing needs of our clients in their international and domestic operations.
 In addition to an unparalleled experience in merger control issues, ELIG has vast experience in defending companies before the Board in all phases of an antitrust investigation.
-We have indepth knowledge of representing defendants and complainants in complex antitrust investigations concerning all forms of abuse of dominant position allegations and all other forms of restrictive horizontal and vertical arrangements, including price-fixing, retail price maintenance, refusal to supply, territorial restrictions and concerted practice allegations.
+We have in-depth knowledge of representing defendants and complainants in complex antitrust investigations concerning all forms of abuse of dominant position allegations and all other forms of restrictive horizontal and vertical arrangements, including price-fixing, retail price maintenance, refusal to supply, territorial restrictions and concerted practice allegations.
 Furthermore, in addition to significant antitrust litigation expertise, our firm has considerable expertise in administrative law, and is therefore well-equipped to represent clients before the High State Council, both on the merits of a case, and for injunctive relief.
-ELIG also advises clients on a day-to-day basis concerning business transactions that almost always contain antitrust law issues, by the Turkish Competition Authority, more than 20 defence project investigations and over 10 appeals before the administrative courts.
-We have also provided more than 40 antitrust law education seminars to our clients' employees.
+ELIG also advises clients on a day-to-day basis concerning business transactions that almost always contain antitrust law issues, including distributorship, licensing, franchising, and toll manufacturing.
+During the past year, ELIG has been involved in over 60 merger clearances by the Turkish Competition Authority, more than 20 defence project investigations, and over 15 antitrust appeals before the administrative courts.
+ELIG also provided more than 50 antitrust education seminars to employees of its clients.

-Current titles in the ICLG series include:
+Other titles in the ICLG series include:

 - Alternative Investment Funds

+- Anti-Money Laundering

 - Aviation Law

 - Business Crime

 - Cartels & Leniency

 - Class & Group Actions

-- Competition Litigation

 - Construction & Engineering Law

 - Copyright

 - Corporate Governance

 - Corporate Immigration

 - Corporate Investigations

 - Corporate Recovery & Insolvency

 - Corporate Tax

+- Cybersecurity

 - Data Protection

 - Employment & Labour Law

 - Enforcement of Foreign Judgments

 - Environment & Climate Change Law

 - Family Law

+- Fintech

 - Franchise

 - Gambling

 - Insurance & Reinsurance

 - International Arbitration

 - Lending & Secured Finance

 - Litigation & Dispute Resolution

 - Merger Control

 - Mergers & Acquisitions

 - Mining Law

 - Oil & Gas Regulation

 - Outsourcing

 - Patents

 - Pharmaceutical Advertising

 - Private Client

 - Private Equity

+- Product Liability

 - Project Finance

 - Public Procurement

 - Real Estate

 - Securitisation

 - Shipping Law

 - Telecoms, Media & Internet

 - Trade Marks

+- Vertical Agreements and Dominant Firms

-59 Tanner Street, London SE1 3PL, United Kingdom Tel: +44 20 7367 0720 / Fax: +44 20 7407 5255 Email: info@glgroup.co.uk www.iclg.co.uk
+59 Tanner Street, London SE1 3PL, United Kingdom Tel: +44 20 7367 0720 / Fax: +44 20 7407 5255 Email: info@glgroup.co.uk